Frequently Asked Questions

 How can I clean up each day after running?

 If we’re staying in a lodging facility, showers will be available in your room or cabin each day.
 On our camping tours, some campgrounds may have shower facilities.
-When public shower facilities aren’t available, we may provide private shower facilities.
+When public shower facilities aren’t available, we can provide private shower facilities with a portable shower system we utilize.
 A private stall away from the main camp area will be set up to clean up in when time permits.
 In many cases on our camping tours, we will utilize streams, rivers and lakes to cool off and clean up in after a day of running.
 When our campsite has running water, you can also utilize the wash basins and water spigots.
 You should also carry your own supplies such as wet wipes and washclothes if you come in late and a shower, creek or water spigot option isn't available.

 Great!
 By the end of the week you’ll have made new friends.
 Sharing a trail with other runners in beautiful places is one of the reasons we started these adventure running tours.

 If you’re traveling alone and you’re willing to share a room on our lodge based tours, a single supplement won’t be charged.
-If you’d like your own room on one of these tours, single supplements are available on nearly every tour.
+If you’d like your own room on one of these tours, single supplements may be available.
 This is an extra charge over the quoted double room rate which is part of your tour fee.
 You will be booked into a double unless you indicate in advance your single preference.
 Please notify us of this preference as early as possible so we can make arrangements.
+Most of our tours have limited lodging space, whether in a vacation home, cabin or quaint, rustic Inn.
+We do ask that runners have some flexibility with their lodging situation.

 On our camping tours, this isn’t an issue.
 If you’re traveling alone, just bring your own tent to sleep in.